jennyarizona2/elastic-setup/multi-node/additional_nodes.md

 ```bash
 sudo vim /etc/elasticsearch/elasticsearch.yml
 ```
-8. In the configuration file, uncomment the line #cluster.name: my-application and set it to match the name you specified for the first Elasticsearch node (master node):
+8. In the configuration file, uncomment the line #cluster.name: my-application and set it to match the name you specified for the first Elasticsearch node:
 ```bash
 cluster.name: elastic-test-cluster
 ```